Tegne- og Kunstindustriskolen for Kvinder: Architecture

-Thebuilding is designed in the Historicist style that dominated Danish architecture in the late 19th century.
+The building is designed in the Historicist style that dominated Danish architecture in the late 19th century.
 The windows on the three upper floors are flanked by Ionic pilasters and the windows on the third floor are tipped by triangular pediments.
 Relief ornamentation are seen between the windows on all three floors.
 The relief ornamentation on the third floor frames the words "maleri" ("painting" and "skulptir" ("sculpture").
 The facade is finished by a heavy cornice supported by corbels.
 The first name of the school, name "Tegneskolen for Kvinder", is written in relief lettering on a band below the cornice.

 A side wing extends from the rear side of the building.
 The two buildings are joined by a canted corner bay.
 The side wing forms the southern margin of a small courtyard shared with neighbouring Hotel Alexandra.
 The facade towards the yard stands in undressed brick and is dominated by large studio windows.

 The building was listed on the Danish registry of protected buildings and places in 1993.